Cross-Model Evaluation Protocol · Review Signal

 Let it reason independently.

 No coordination.
 No predetermined conclusion.
-The protocol is the instrument; convergence is the signal; and divergence is informative either way.
+The protocol is the instrument; convergence and divergence are review signals; final validation belongs to Phase 3 diligence.

-Read the Round 1 Prompt Read the Evaluator Guide Open the Falsifiable Challenge
+Read the Round 1 Prompt Read the Evaluator Guide Open Phase Boundary Open the Falsifiable Challenge